mppf/chapel/doc/rst/language/spec/procedures.rst

 remove candidates from the set.
 After the process completes, the remaining candidates in the set are the most specific functions.

-1. If any candidate is more visible (or shadows) another candidate, discard all candidates that are less visible than (or shadowed by) another candidate.
+1. If the candidates include a mix of methods an non-methods, discard all of the non-methods.
+Then, if any candidate is more visible (or shadows) another candidate, discard all candidates that are less visible than (or shadowed by) another candidate.

 2. If at least one candidate requires promotion and at least one candidate does not use promotion, discard all candidates that use